Ricoledan/deloitte-insightbot/README.md

 ## Commands

 Start the ChromaDB container

 ```bash
 docker compose up -d
 ```

-Ping the ChromaDB container
+Ping the ChromaDB container to check if it is running

 ```bash
 curl localhost:8000/api/v1/heartbeat
 ```